avdnowhere/backend/README.md

 After that, click on **Build** menu again > select **Rebuild Solution** option.

 NB: If you are having a problem with the solution, then it could be because of missing **MySql.Data.dll** file.
 You can download and install the dll file from https://dev.mysql.com/downloads/connector/net/.
 Then you need to import it as a **References** into the solution.
-Kindly follow the steps on this [this video](https://www.youtube.com/embed/TcovfE8IsHs?start=415&end=507) for more details.<br/><br/>
+Kindly follow the steps on [this video](https://www.youtube.com/embed/TcovfE8IsHs?start=415&end=507) for more details.<br/><br/>

 **2. You need to setup a new application on Internet Information Services (IIS):**